jethornton/flexgui/docs_flex/source/hal.rst

 	String, function, hal_pin
 	String, pin_name, any unique name
 	String, hal_type, HAL_BIT or HAL_FLOAT or HAL_S32 or HAL_U32
+	, Optional
-	String, integer_digits, Number of digits for HAL_S32 or HAL_U32, Left pad zeros.
+	String, integer_digits, Number of left pad zeros for HAL_S32 or HAL_U32

 .. note:: A HAL_FLOAT QLabel can have a string Dynamic Property called `precision` with a value of the number of decimal digits.